Handling Permissioned Tokens in the Morpho App

 To enable a permissioned token to work in the Morpho app, the token issuer must whitelist at token level the following contracts:

-for Ethereum mainnet)— required for the frontend and SDK to handle permissioned tokens
+Morpho- core lending protocolGeneralAdapter1(EthereumGeneralAdapter1for Ethereum mainnet) - required for the frontend and SDK to handle permissioned tokens

-All contracts deployments addresses are available in the addresses page.
+All contract deployment addresses are available in the addresses page.

 Without the general adapter whitelisted, the Morpho app cannot simulate or execute user transactions with permissioned tokens.